 Dust allergies can bring about asthma attacks.
 However, it should not be confused as the same thing.

 With that said, some common symptoms of dust allergies are:

 - A runny or itchy nose

 - Coughing and sneezing

-These are mostly upper respiratory reactions.
+These are primarily upper respiratory reactions.
 In some cases, it can progress and lower respiratory reactions.
 These include:

 - Shortness of breath

 Finally, a new study uncovered that exposure to these mites could do long-lasting lung and DNA damage.